-Carbon Filtration is a method of filtering that uses carbon to remove chemicals (such as chlorine, volatile organics and others) and some bad tastes and odors from water.
+Carbon Filtration is a method that uses carbon to remove chemicals (such as chlorine, volatile organics and others) and some bad tastes and odors from water.
 Activated carbon is usually made of coconut shells, wood or coal and sold as granular activated carbon or carbon blocks.
-Activated carbon is processed at very high temperatures to create small, low-volume pores that increase the surface area available for adsorption of certain contaminants from the water.
-Catalytic carbon is a specialized carbon media effective in removing Chloramines from the water, a compound of chlorine and ammonia increasingly being used in place of chlorine as secondary disinfection in public water supplies due to problematic by-products formed when chlorine meets organic material in the water.
+Activated carbon is processed at very high temperatures to create small, low-volume pores that greatly increase the surface area and contact time available for adsorption of certain contaminants from the water.
+Catalytic carbon is a specialized carbon media effective in removing Chloramines from the water, a compound of chlorine and ammonia.
+This is increasingly being used in place of chlorine as secondary disinfection in public water supplies due to problematic by-products formed when chlorine meets organic material in the water.
 These by-products are known as Trihalomethanes and have been linked to cancer and other health related problems.

 How does it work?

-Effectiveness really depends on what the filter is designed to achieve in filtering out waterborne particles.
-Carbon filters vary in size, design, function, efficiency and life cycle and different activated carbon filters are designed to allow a certain flow rate of water through the filtering process as well.
+Carbon filters vary in size, design, function, efficiency and life cycle.
+Different activated carbon filters are designed to allow a certain flow rate of water through the filtering process as well.
 Your water treatment professional can determine what best fits your particular situation.

 What does it remove?